-Generally, the solder-ball of a BGA package is formed on a Solder-Mask-Defined pad (SMD) of the package substrate.
-Figure 3 shows a schematic of such a solder ball.
+Generally, the solder-ball termination on a BGA package is formed on a Solder-Mask-Defined pad (SMD).
+Components with Non-Solder-Mask-Defined pads (NSMD) on the package are also available.
+Figure 3 shows the differences between both types.